Earth pyramids of Platten: Getting There and Hiking Route

 From the main road we deter at Percha/Percia and drive less than 6 km up into Oberwielenbach and beyond it a bit more to the big parking place.
 That road continues to the hamlet of Platten, but before reaching it, another narrow mountain road deters left, heading towards the Gönner Alm (alpine pasture).
 On the crossroads there's the inscription that this mountain road leads also towards the pyramids, but it is closed for public traffic (2017).
-So, it's best to start the walk up to the pyramids before, on the big parking place, 1430 m, or eventually later, from Platten.
+So, it is best to start the walk up to the pyramids before, on the big parking place, 1430 m, or eventually later, from Platten.

 From the big parking place, 1430 m, a good, marked path goes up into the woods.
 First it ascends a bit, then does a lot of crossing the slopes towards the right.
 When we reach out of the woods, hitting the before mentioned mountain road, we follow the road only to the big left turn.
 From there we go into the forest again and in a few minutes we reach the big ravine with the pyramids.
 Some 30 minutes till here.

 To return, it is best to use the approach route, even if we descend along the ravine to the lower lookout point.
 From there a path goes further down, but it descends more than needed and makes the return a bit longer.